mbbroberg/mbbroberg.github.io/_posts/2020-05-03-nonlinear-job-hunting.md

 ## Step 1, prioritize your why and your what

-I have a non-linear career path, with time in support, engineering, marketing, and a little sales.
+I have a nonlinear career path, with time in support, engineering, marketing, and a little sales.
 Over the years, I've focused on exciting roles at companies I believe in more than a given title I'm looking to perfect.
 I'm not saying that's the best strategy, but it's been mine to date.

 So when I was let go by my last gig, I knew my startup itch was scratched for a while.
 Startups, in my three tries and ~5 years of experience, have been a lesson on the importance of revenue.
 It's the master all venture-seeking companies serve, and it's ultimately the only thing that matters unless you're making a lot of it already.
 I'm good with taking a breather from that rat race while I make up for lost 401k contributions and a work/life balance that left me disappointed in my priorities of late.
 That leads to my why: I'm interested in working for a mature organization, which gives me space to have focused learning that will refine my core skill set while spending more time outside of work.